Don't wait for Canberra! Get 50% of Labor's proposed battery rebate today - no matter who wins.

 Furthermore, solar battery storage is now available, enabling households to run their home almost entirely off solar power.
 Solar Power & Storage systems are quickly becoming the norm, as households look to increase their energy independence and maximise the consumption of solar power in the home.

-1KOMMA5° offers extremely competitive pricing on all of the top brand names; from the best Chinese manufacturers right up to the best high-efficiency modules on the market from companies like REC Solar.
+1KOMMA5° offers extremely competitive pricing on all of the top brand names; from the best Chinese manufacturers right up to the best high-efficiency modules on the market from companies like Trina Solar.

 Millions of Australian households now have solar power because the numbers simply make sense.
 When sized up properly solar power costs as little as 5 cents a kWh.
 Compare that to what you are currently paying and it quickly becomes apparent that solar panels are worth the money for most Australian households.